solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 See also: https://github.com/solid/authorization-panel/pull/216#discussion_r665230245

-As a result the acl's for all the resources could be pointing to the root acl.
-But doing that will tend to place all the ACLs on a Pod together, giving anyone with access to that acl, visibility on all the access control rules of the Pod.
+As a result the ACLs for all the resources could be pointing to the root ACL.
+But doing that will tend to place all the ACLs on a Pod together, giving anyone with access to that ACL, visibility on all the access control rules of the Pod.

 ### WAC+ ac:imports +acr